dmelo/mitchjacksontech.github.io/_posts/2017-03-02-How-To--Flask-Python-Centos7-Apache-uWSGI.md

 title: How To Flask, Python, Centos7, Apache, uWSGI
 ---

-# How To: Flask, Python, CentOS7, Apache and uWSGI
 Following is a walk-through for deploying a simple python-flask application with Linux Centos7, apache, virtualenv and uWSGI